acetaminophen, caffeine, and dihydrocodeine (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of Trezix™ in the pediatric population.
+It should not be used in children 12 years of age or younger.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of acetaminophen, caffeine, and dihydrocodeine combination in the elderly.
 However, elderly patients are more likely to have age-related lung, liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving acetaminophen, caffeine, and dihydrocodeine combination in order to avoid potentially serious side effects.